 We’ve worked closely with Ngāti Te Whiti on the new design of the East Stand and users will see this through the many cultural design elements in the new facility.
 This work has reconfirmed the strong links the Stadium has with the hapū.

-The old stand was demolished in November 2021 and work on the new stand will last for about two years with an expected opening in 2024.
+The old stand was demolished in November 2021 and the new stand is set to be completed by 2024-2025.

 The West Stand project

 The West Stand (also known as the Noel & Melva Yarrow Stand) is being repaired and refurbished.
 It requires major earthquake strengthening works, including improvements to ground stability, foundation tiebacks and new steel beams.

 This has involved the removal of all bleachers and seating to gain access to the ground below, as well as structural components.